 Generally speaking, large tanks are easier to maintain than smaller ones.
 Consequently it is usually better to err on the side of a bigger, rather than smaller, tank volume.
 However, large tanks can also suffer from problems of their own.
 For instance, large tanks are;

-- require greater quantities of medications when needed
+- require greater quantities of medications when needed.
+These chemicals are often not cheap and many require repeat treatments.

 Determining the average size of the fish is normally a straightforward process of netting, weighing and counting a representative sample.
 An accurate figure for how many fish are in a tank is vital and it is well worth physically counting them every so often.
 Recording any mortality is consequently also important.
 This information is indispensable if optimum feed rates are a key objective.

-- Water quality, as opposed to pond volume, usually determines how many fish a tank can support.
+- Water quality, as opposed to pond volume or water surface area, usually determines how many fish a tank can support.

 - Dissolved oxygen is usually the most important parameter although ammonia and nitrite can also be significant.